Google Pixel 6 Pro hands-on review: A smarter flagship

-The big boy of the new Pixel phones, the Pixel 6 Pro packs a big display, a telephoto lens, and a wholly new design that turns heads.
+The Pixel 6 Pro has all the makings of a stellar Android phone, especially for the money.
+It packs a big 120Hz display, a telephoto lens, and a wholly new design that turns heads.
 On paper, the Pixel 6 Pro shows Google is taking its flagship smartphones seriously this year.
 And with an $899 starting price, maybe that's true.

-We're still in the review process for the Pixel 6 Pro, but I wanted to share some early impressions based on my limited time with the phone so far.
-A full analysis, like camera performance and battery life, will have to wait for now, but I can tell you what I think of the device right out of the box.
+We're still in the review process for the Pixel 6 Pro, but I wanted to share some early impressions based on my time with the phone so far.
+A full analysis, like camera performance and battery life is coming soon, but I can tell you what I think of the device, features and specs.

 - The best Android phones right now